fscarmen2/Argo-Nezha-Service-Container/README_EN.md

            -e ARGO_AUTH='<Fill in the fetched Argo json or token>' \
            -e ARGO_DOMAIN=<fill in customized> \
            -e GH_BACKUP_USER=<Optional, Optional, Optional!
 If it is consistent with GH_USER, you can leave it blank> \
-           -e NGINX=<Optional, Optional, Optional!
-If you want to use nginx instead of gRPCwebProxy for reverse proxying, set this value to 1> \
+           -e REVERSE_PROXY_MODE=<Optional, Optional, Optional!
+If you want to use gRPCwebProxy instead of nginx for reverse proxying, set this value to `grpcwebproxy`> \
+           -e NO_AUTO_RENEW=<Optional, Optional, Optional!
+If you don't need synchronized online, set this variable and assign it a value of `1`>
            fscarmen/argo-nezha
 ```